shell-bomb/shell-bomb/README.md

   *  https://www.osac.gov/
   *  https://www.lavanguardia.com/
 * Volunteer in various conferences/competitions (RootedCON 2024).
-* Staf Volunteer at National Cyberleague 2024 (Assisting participants with challenge related questions and explaining the solution of the challenge in front of world agencies including FBI)
+* Staff Volunteer at National Cyber League 2024 (Assisting participants with challenge related questions and explaining the solution of the challenge in front of world agencies including FBI)
 * Creating the training programme and certifications for new hires in my company (training programme for the cybersecurity department).
 *  Successfuly taught more than 10 students in 1 year about offensive security.